 - On the web interface under Network page

-- When using IPSet in Automaticcally Get MAC mode
+- When using IPSet in Automatically Get MAC mode

-The MIB file for the device can be found in the help CD, under the directory: \akcp_utilities\mib\.
-You are also able to access the MIB file on our Firmware & Downloads page.
+The MIB file for the device can be found on our Firmware & Downloads page.

 There are a variety of reasons why you may not be able to send emails with your device.